sethbattin/sethbattin.github.io/posts/blogging-with-markdown.md

 In the early internet days, there were interests that literally tried to stop the web from existing.
 Not everybody was happy for things to be free, especially if free was in direct competition with something they would like to continue to profit from.
-The most notable example was [microsoft's anti-trust judgement][us-v-microsoft].
+The most notable example was [Microsoft's anti-trust judgment][us-v-Microsoft].
 They tried to avoid fair competition, and got a corporate slap that seems mythically impossible in the modern environment of the United States.

 Those court proceedings revealed something else.
-Microsoft's imfamously rumored internal coporate strategy of EEE, "[embrace, extend, extinguish]" was also found to be a fact.
+Microsoft's infamously rumored internal corporate strategy of EEE, "[embrace, extend, extinguish]" was also found to be a fact.
 They literally built internet explorer to actively ruin the internet.
 You always knew it in your heart; now you know it's reality.
 You thought you hated that company for its crappy OS updates that Apple now does their